-January 16th is Martin Luther King Jr. Day.
-In honor of this day I am bringing you resources to use with your children, to learn about and appreciate the work of this great man.
+Monday, January 15th is Martin Luther King Jr. Day.
+In honor of this day, I am bringing you resources to use with your children, to learn about and celebrate the life of this great man.

 Martin Luther King Jr. Day is always celebrated on the third Monday of January, which is close to his birthday, January 15, 1929, when he was born in Atlanta, Georgia.

-President Ronald Reagan signed the holiday into law in 1983, and it was first observed three years later.
+President Ronald Reagan signed the holiday into law in 1983, but it was not observed until three years later.
 At first, some states resisted observing the holiday.
-It was officially observed in all 50 states for the first time in 2000.
+But by the year 2000 this day was officially observed in all 50 states.

 - Martin Luther King, Jr. Lapbook – Heart of Wisdom